 ‘Everybody Wants to be a Cat’ – The Aristocats

 Disney have created a host of fantastic felines, from Bagheera and Shere Khan in The Jungle Book to Simba and Scar in The Lion King.
 But some of their original top cats were found in the 1970 classic The Aristocats.
-The musical romcom sees a family of aristocratic cats who live in Paris being helped out by alley cat Thomas O’Malley.
-This is a jazzy little number that definitely brings to mind Baloo the bear in The Jungle Book’s laissez-fair attitude to life – not a great surprise, given that the same actor – Wonga Philip Harris – voiced both.
+The musical romcom sees a family of aristocratic cats living in Paris helped out by alley cat Thomas O'Malley.
+This is a jazzy little number that definitely brings to mind Baloo the bear's laissez-faire attitude to life in The Jungle Book — not a great surprise, given that the same actor, Phil Harris, voiced both.

 ‘Stray Cat Strut’ – Stray Cats

-Rockabilly cool, courtesy of Brian Setzer and the boys – and written when Setzer was just 18 and was a fan of cartoon series Top Cat.
-The band’s name, meanwhile, was a nod to Elvis Presley, the ‘hillbilly cat’ and how the early rockers called each other ‘cats’.
+Rockabilly cool, courtesy of Brian Setzer and the boys — written when Setzer was just 18 and a fan of cartoon series Top Cat.
+The band's name, meanwhile, was a nod to Elvis Presley, the ‘hillbilly cat’, and how the early rockers called each other ‘cats’.

 ‘Cool for Cats’ – Squeeze